 You can set absolute emissions reduction targets or intensity-based targets.
 Absolute targets aim for a specific reduction in emissions, while intensity-based targets aim for a reduction in emissions per unit of output or activity.

 Reduction targets should be time-bound and aligned with the Paris Agreement’s goal of limiting global warming to below 2 degrees Celsius.
-Setting reduction targets will provide a clear direction for your reduction strategy and help you measure progress towards your goals.
+Therefore, when you set reduction targets, you give your strategy a clear direction and create a way to measure progress toward your goals.

 Develop a reduction strategy

 With reduction targets in place, you can develop a reduction strategy.
-The reduction strategy should be comprehensive and address all sources of emissions within your organization’s boundary.
+Make sure this strategy not only addresses sources of emissions but also complies with the greenhouse gas protocol.

 Your reduction strategy should include a mix of measures such as: